bbasketballer75/theporadas-wedding-site/docs/project-history/PUSH-TO-GITHUB.md

-# 🚀 Ready to Push to GitHub!
+# 🚀 Ready to Push to GitHub

 Your fresh repository is initialized and ready!
 Here's what to do next: